Kurtis MacDermid: Los Angeles Kings

 After two seasons as a regular on the blue line with the Reign and having made positive progress at the conclusion of his rookie contract, MacDermid was re-signed to a one-year, two-way contract extension on July 14, 2017.
 After competing in training camp and pre-season, MacDermid made the opening night roster with the Kings for the 2017–18 season.
-He made his NHL debut with Los Angeles on opening night in a 2-0 victory over the Philadelphia Flyers on October 5, 2017.
-He scored his first NHL goal in a 4-0 win over the Montreal Canadiens on October 26, 2017.
+He made his NHL debut with Los Angeles on opening night in a 2–0 victory over the Philadelphia Flyers on October 5.
+He scored his first NHL goal in a 4–0 win over the Montreal Canadiens on October 26.
 MacDermid was sent down to the AHL on January 16, 2018.
-On January 3, 2020, MacDermid was suspended for two games for an illegal check.
+In 34 games with the Kings, he tallied one goal and four points.
+He spent the rest of the season with the Reign, making 32 appearances and marking one goal and five points as the Reign finished third again in the division.
+The Reign made the playoffs but were knocked out in the first round for the second consecutive season, this time by the Texas Stars.
+In four playoff games, he went scoreless.